clean-sys/musicbee-rich-presence/README.md

 Method 1:

 - Extract all files to a folder and run install.bat
-- Upon starting up MusicBee you will be greeted with a Message Box that instructs you to configure your Discord Application ID.
+- Upon starting up MusicBee you will be greeted with a Message Box that instructs you to configure your Discord Application ID and Branch.
 - Musicbee will then restart and the plugin should now be ready.

 Method 2:

 - Manually copy all files to your MusicBee Plugins directory
-- Upon starting up MusicBee you will be greeted with a Message Box that instructs you to configure your Discord Application ID.
+- Upon starting up MusicBee you will be greeted with a Message Box that instructs you to configure your Discord Application ID and Branch.
 - Musicbee will then restart and the plugin should now be ready.

 ## License